-Choyon Kumar Saha is a doctoral student in Global Governance program at the Balsillie School of International Affairs through the University of Waterloo.
-His core research interests proactively center on political economy, environmental governance, environmental policy, and politics.
-His current research funded by Ocean Frontier Institute of Canada interrogates how the context of political economy has been played a pivotal role in the emergence and evolution of transnational eco-certification schemes, which are designed with numerous principles to govern the global aquaculture sector in a sustainable manner.
-His past research works underlined the human dimensions of natural disasters and climate change, brick kilning industry’s effects on the environment and the contribution of social safety net policies to poverty reduction.
+Choyon Kumar Saha is a PhD candidate in Global Governance program at the Balsillie School of International Affairs through the University of Waterloo.
+His core research interests center on climate policy and politics, environmental policy and governance, and energy geopolitics.
+His doctoral research will explore the role of Least Developed Countries in tackling the climate crisis through contributing to the burgeoning global efforts to wind down fossil fuel supply.
+His past research, which was funded by the Ocean Frontier Institute of Canada, explored that how the context of political economy has been played a pivotal role in the emergence and evolution of transnational environmental certification schemes and standards, which are designed with numerous principles to govern the global aquaculture sector more sustainably.
+His works also underlined human dimensions of natural disasters and climate change, brick kilning industry’s effects on the environment, and the contribution of social safety net policies to poverty eradication.

-Before embarking on his doctoral studies, Choyon pursued an MA in Environmental Policy at Memorial University after obtaining his master and bachelor in Sociology from the University of Dhaka.
-His research has appeared in various peer-reviewed journals, notably in Poverty & Public Policy, Natural Hazards, International Journal of Environmental Studies and Asian Geographer.
-He is highly passionate about exploring new governance mechanisms for sustainable policy solutions to the most pressing global environmental challenges of the 21st century.
+Before embarking on his doctoral studies, Choyon pursued an MA in Environmental Policy at Memorial University of Newfoundland after obtaining his master and bachelor’s degrees in Sociology from the University of Dhaka.
+His research has published in various peer-reviewed journals such as Poverty & Public Policy, Natural Hazards, International Journal of Environmental Studies and Asian Geographer.
+He is highly passionate about exploring the dynamics of energy geopolitics and its governance mechanisms in the age of the Anthropocene.